 Congressional Digest Debates provides an overview of a number of currently debated issues and then provides scholarly responses on both sides of the debate.

 JSTOR collection contains complete issues of 241 scholarly journals in a wide range of disciplines.
-Issues from the most recent five years for each title are not included in the collection.
+Issues from the most recent two to five years for each title are not included in the collection.

 LexisNexis provides access to a wide range business, government, legal and reference information, as well as full-text newspapers.

-OWL (Online Writing Lab) is a multi-functional website hosted by Purdue University and best known for up to date information on Turabian citation styles.
+OWL (Online Writing Lab) is best known for up to date information on citation styles.
 It is also a wealth of great information for those who need to continually upgrade all areas of their written communications.